rsyncOSX/RsyncUIdocs/content/post/Development.md

 ### Reading data

 Configurations, logs and scedules are read from permanent store into an `ObservableObject` [RsyncOSXdata](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Data/RsyncOSXdata.swift).
 The data is read only and made available for the various views as a `@EnvironmentObject`.
 Everytime there is a change to the data, the changes are handled by the model, saved to permanent store and reloaded.

+### Execution of tasks

+Execution of a task is an asynchronous operation.
+The [process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/RsyncProcessCmdCombineClosure.swift) is responsible for kicking of the task.
+Combine is used for listening for two notifications, `Process.didTerminateNotification` and `NSNotification.Name.NSFileHandleDataAvailable`.
+The process object is initialized with two escaping closures, `processtermination: @escaping () -> Void` and `filehandler: @escaping () -> Void`.
+Those two closures takes care of whatever action they are set to do any time the notifications are discovered.